entando/entando-docs/vuepress/docs/v6.2/tutorials/cms/content-tutorial.md

     -   **Content Type**.
 This information is pre-defined, and lists the content type for the content.

     -   **Description**.
-The specific Content ‘s name or description.
+The specific Content's name or description.
 This field is mandatory.

 -   **Groups**